 The Temporary Use Permit allows businesses to use private areas, such as parking lots, for outdoor dining and seating, outdoor merchandise displays, and outdoor community assembly.
 The Temporary Use Permit fees have been waived, and the permit is valid until December 31, 2020.

-Businesses may apply to use sidewalks adjacent to their business to expand capacity and allow for outdoor dining by applying for a Temporary Outdoor Dining and Retail permit through the Community Services Department.
+Businesses may apply to use public right-of-ways such as sidewalks adjacent to their business, to temporarily expand capacity outdoors by applying for a Temporary Outdoor Dining and Retail permit through the Community Services Department.
 A complete application will need to include a site diagram, assurance of following all proper safety standards, and a Certificate of liability insurance.
-To apply for a Temporary Outdoor Dining and Retail permit, please email CSDregistration@ci.richmond.ca.us or call (510) 620-6793.

 The San Francisco Business Times has published a supplemental issue featuring Richmond.
 This issue highlights the assets and amenities that make Richmond one of the best options for business in Bay Area, and profiles a variety of companies that call Richmond home.
 Please follow the link to read and share this wonderful profile of Richmond: